17 Unique and Beautiful Places to Visit in Sri Lanka

 |Best time to visit:||First thing in the morning or in the |

 evening at sunset (it is cooler and

-If you are only going to check out one temple while in Sri Lanka then you should make it the Dambulla Cave Temples (also known as the Dambulla Rock Temple).
+If you are only going to check out only one temple while in Sri Lanka, then you should make it the Dambulla Cave Temples (also known as the Dambulla Rock Temple).
 Not only do these temples have religious and historical significance, but they are simply beautiful and unique.

-The Dambulla Cave Temples date back thousands of years and showcase a series of 5 temples carved into the side of a cliff face making them temples inside “caves”.
-Inside the temples, you will see hundreds of difference Buddha statues as well as paintings on all of the walls.
+The Dambulla Cave Temples date back thousands of years and showcase a series of 5 temples carved into the side of a cliff face (making them temples inside of manmade caves.)
+Inside the temples, you will see hundreds of different Buddha statues as well as paintings on all of the walls.
 The detail is incredible and it is simply gorgeous.

 But it isn’t just the inside of the temples that are beautiful.